 One key application of job vacancy estimation is the job vacancy rate

 The job vacancy rate represents the percentage of total labour demand (i.e. the sum of vacancies and the number of people employed) that remain unfilled.
-The job vacancy rate is always greater than one and moves in the same direction as the total number of job vacancies (the greater the number, the larger the number of vacancies).
+It always moves in the same direction as the total number of job vacancies (i.e., the larger the vacancy rate, the greater the number of job vacancies).

 Up until October 2019, SEPH was the only survey collecting information on both employment and vacancies, providing a unique source of job vacancy rate statistics.
 JVWS employment estimates are calibrated to correspond to the employment estimates from SEPH (payroll employees).
 As a result, the job vacancy rate from JVWS uses employment estimates from SEPH for the denominator.